jessica-woodgate/desk23/Documentation/3. UX Design/Feedback/README.md

 # Interview methodology
 ## Objectives

-The intention with this feedback meeting was to gather user evaluation about our prototype to inform the design process and analyse what we needed to change or focus on, as well as bring up issues that we may not have been able to see ourselves.
+The intention with all the feedback meetings was to gather user evaluation about our prototype to inform the design process and analyse what we needed to change or focus on, as well as bring up issues that we may not have been able to see ourselves.
 Before conducting the feedback sessions, we scoped a ballpark for the problem space that we were looking at, then used interviews to interrogate this further.

 ## Ethics